Quirinus/MXLU_Documentation/README.md

 - Update: any proc/oskill change on any item on the oskills/procs list page
 - Add: Shield chance to block on all item pages (base+stat, for class-only add class base chance too).
 - (kor) Fix:New dunc map has wrong location of sigils
+- Check/update: Are Yshari set items drillable for sockets? // Checked with maximum number of sockets possible on all pieces, jewels are consumed as per recipe but no sockets added on any of the items